 Personnel with outstanding communication skills in Chinese are constantly in demand as China is gaining prominence as the world’s largest economy

-Mastering pronunciation is the most fundamental part of learning Chinese.
+Mastering pronunciation is the most fundamental part of learning Mandarin Chinese.
 The meanings of syllables change depending upon the pitch with which they are spoken, while further expression is possible through a complex interplay of mouth and tongue to make subtle changes in timbre, as well as the force of the breath upon exhalation.
 Only those who have thoroughly grasped the above can truly be able to communicate in Chinese.
-This is why native Chinese instructors provide intensive training throughout the first and second years focusing on pronunciation.
-From the second year onwards, students participate in PUT (Power Up Tutorial) classes with a very limited number of students in an attempt to speak Chinese with more beautiful and correct pronunciation.
-It goes without saying, of course, that attention is also paid to improve students’ listening, reading and writing skills as well.
+This is why native Chinese instructors provide intensive training throughout the first and second years, focusing on pronunciation.
+From the second year onward, students participate in PUT (Power-Up Tutorial) classes with a very limited number of students in an attempt to speak Mandarin Chinese with more beautiful and correct pronunciation.
+It goes without saying that attention is also paid to improve students’ listening, reading and writing skills as well.
 We use Chinese websites, newspaper articles, advertisements, movies, novels and other original sources as educational material.
-These materials allow students to get a feel for the authentic values, lifestyles, and commercial practices of the Chinese, whil at the same time increasing students’ knowledge of Chinese society.
-This will ultimately help students acquire conversational ability, reading comprehension and writing ability, none of which can be achieved through the mere study of the language alone.
+These materials allow students to get a feel for the authentic values, lifestyles, and commercial practices of the language, while at the same time increasing students’ knowledge of the Chinese society.
+This will ultimately help students acquire conversational ability, reading comprehension, and writing ability, none of which can be achieved through the mere study of the language alone.
 At the same time, it is recommended that students develop their English language skills and business knowledge.
 Some students study abroad in China or Singapore to acquire both English and Chinese at the same time.
 The Department of Chinese Studies invites teachers from Japanese companies operating in China to provide students with business knowledge.
 We foster personnel who are capable of playing an active role in the global business environment by teaching students about economics and the business mindset.

 Chinese major courses in the Department of Chinese Studies